Learning Docker — What I Wish Someone Had Told Me Earlier

 FROM node:20.11.1-alpine3.19@sha256:abcdef123456...

 The digest is a hash of the actual image content.
-Even if someone re-tags 20.11.1-alpine3.19 to point to a different image (which is possible, though unlikely with official images), the digest won't match and the build will fail instead of silently pulling a different image.
-This is probably overkill for most teams but it's nice for paranoia.
+Even if someone re-tags the version string to point at a different image, the digest won't match and the build fails instead of silently pulling something unexpected.
+Probably overkill for most teams, hard to say.
+Nice for peace of mind.

-This tripped me up early on.
-You run a Postgres container and a Node.js container.
-Your Node.js app tries to connect to localhost:5432 and gets connection refused.
-Why?
+This one confused me early.
+Run a Postgres container and a Node.js container.
+Node app tries connecting to localhost:5432.
+Connection refused.

-Because each container has its own network namespace. localhost inside the Node.js container refers to the Node.js container itself, not the Postgres container.
-They're separate network environments.
+Because each container has its own network namespace. localhost inside the Node container refers to the Node container itself.
+Not the Postgres container.
+Separate network environments.

-If both containers are on the same Docker network (which Docker Compose sets up automatically), they can reach each other using the container name or service name as the hostname:
+When both containers are on the same Docker network (Docker Compose sets this up automatically), they reach each other using the container or service name as hostname:

 // Inside the Node.js container, connect to the Postgres container